jgraph/drawio-nextcloud/README.md

 Click "Save" when you're done.

-If you would like to self-host Draw.io, you might want to consider https://github.com/jgraph/docker-drawio (version 20.8.0+).
+If you would like to self-host Draw.io, you might want to consider https://github.com/jgraph/docker-drawio (version 20.8.0+ recommended).

 ## License ##